siavava/portfolio/content/projects/web/slides.md

   - "design"
   - "TypeScript"
   - "Vue"
+summary: |-
-summary: "A personal presentation platform built on Slidev — decks authored in Markdown, rendered as Vue, and served as static sites on Vercel."
+  A personal presentation platform built on Slidev — decks authored in Markdown, rendered as Vue, and served as static sites on Vercel.
 ---

 A personal presentation platform for my dev work, built on